 During debate on a motion, there are a limited number of other motions which would be considered to be in order.
+These are a motion to:

+- adjourn or recess the meeting;

+- withdraw if made by the original mover;

+- amend;

-These are: a motion to adjourn or recess the meeting, a motion to withdraw if made by the original mover, to amend, to refer to a subcommittee or to the Staff Liaison for report, or to postpone to a certain day.
+- refer to a subcommittee or the Staff Liaison for report; or

+- postpone to a certain day.

 Questions of Privilege and Points of Order can also interrupt proceedings.